beau-seidon/dualshock3_midi_controller/README.md

-* Aftertouch is toggleable between Key and Channel by pressing Select with PS held.
-(Will add the option to disable aftertouch soon)
+* Aftertouch is toggleable between Key, Channel, or None (default) by pressing Select with PS held.

 * Pressing Start with PS held will send a NoteOff message for every note on the active channel, in case any get stuck for some reason.